-You will probably buy & sell multiple homes in your lifetime.
-Every home sale you’ll want to stage it to earn fast & high offers, and every new home you move into will have a new floorplan and decorating strategy to fit & enhance the space (even if you keep the same furniture).
+You will probably buy and sell multiple homes in your lifetime.
+Every home sale you’ll want to stage it to earn fast & high offers, and every new home you move into will have a new floorplan and decorating strategy to fit and enhance the space (even if you keep the same furniture).

 The true value of a professional home designer is in the strategy, planning & project management they provide.
 (They often have great recommendations for skilled trades & unique local sources for materials too!)